samrajkodai/Emotion-Classifier/README.md

 for live project you can visit https://emotionclass.herokuapp.com/

 ## <a href="url"><img src="https://user-images.githubusercontent.com/61903698/178228250-a11a8416-3443-4c90-8616-8eda1edc4572.jpg" align="left" height="48" width="48" ></a>Description
-The Aim of the project is to find the text given by the user is spam or not.
+* Emotion Classifier created as an AI module Integrated with webapp by using NLP, Machine Learning and Flask API.
+* Created as a proof of concept (POC) and the aim is to find users emotions.

 ## <a href="url"><img src="https://user-images.githubusercontent.com/61903698/178230062-a2e8bf94-4769-4e02-a26b-ed3696aae3fe.png" align="left" height="48" width="48" ></a>Dataset
 you can download and use the dataset from kaggle please visit this link to download the dataset